afombravo/tnseeker/README.md

 # tnseeker
 Tnseeker is a pipeline for transposon insertion sequencing (Tn-Seq) analysis.
-It performs various operations such as read trimming, alignment , and essential gene inference.
+It performs various operations such as read trimming, alignment, and essential gene inference.

 ## Installation
 Tnseeker currently exist as a yet unpublished PyPI module.
 You can, however, download the installation wheel from the current repository ('tnseeker-1.0.0.tar.gz') and install it in a Linux environment by typing: